35-37 Leon Street

 What are the brief specifics of your educational/career background?

 I completed both my BS in Psychology and MEd in Higher Education Administration at Northeastern University.
-Prior to working with the CCIS Co-op team, I worked at Northeastern’s D’Amore-McKim School of Business Co-op office as an Academic Assistant and then a Data Administrator.
+Prior to working with the Khoury College Co-op team, I worked at Northeastern’s D’Amore-McKim School of Business Co-op office as an Academic Assistant and then a Data Administrator.

 What are the key aspects of your role at Northeastern?
 What do you enjoy most/find most interesting about what you do?